Residential Real Estate Contracts in Texas: The Value of Special Provisions

 Specific performance is an equitable remedy available to a buyer who pleads and proves that he was ready, willing, and able to perform according to the contract but the seller failed to close and deliver a deed.
 The old requirement that the buyer show up at closing in order to “make tender” of the purchase price no longer exists.
 Actual tender by the buyer is excused if it would be a useless exercise given the obvious default of the seller.
 DiGiuseppe v.
 Lawler, 269 S.W.3d 588, 593 (Tex.
 2008).

-Major Casualty Loss
+Major Casualty Loss before Closing

-If the property is catastrophically damaged before closing, and if insurance proceeds are insufficient to cover the loss, a seller should want to limit the obligation to restore the property to payable and available insurance proceeds.
+If the property is catastrophically damaged before closing, a seller’s obligation to restore the property should be limited to payable insurance proceeds that are available to cover the loss.

-Paragraph 14 of the TREC 1-4 contract makes full restoration of the property mandatory, offering the seller a way out only “due to factors beyond Seller’s control.”
+Paragraph 14 of the TREC contract makes full restoration of the property mandatory, offering the seller a way out only “due to factors beyond Seller’s control.”
 What if insurance proceeds are insufficient to cover the loss—and as a result the seller is unable to restore the property to its previous condition?
 Is that a factor beyond the seller’s control?
 This level of ambiguity is unacceptable.
-A seller’s obligation to restore the property should be limited to payable insurance proceeds that are available to cover the loss.

 If insurance proceeds are insufficient for full restoration, the seller should be able to give notice of termination, sign a release of earnest money, and end the obligations of both parties.

 Notice to Buyer Concerning Due-on-Sale Clause